 Qualcomm modems are back

-There is also a two-year option to extend the agreement and a multi-year "chipset supply agreement".
-In addition, Apple must make a compensation payment to Qualcomm - the amount was not commented on.
-It is believed that Apple will have to pay around seven billion US dollars to the chip company.
-Qualcomm shares have already increased by more than 20 percent - Apple shares have fallen by half a percent.
-Whether this year's iPhone line-up will already be equipped with Qualcomm chips remains to be seen, of course - but Apple's 5G plans for iPhones should be easier to implement thanks to the agreement.
+There is also a two-year option to extend the agreement and a multi-year chipset supply agreement.
+Apple must also make a compensation payment to Qualcomm – the amount of which was not disclosed.
+It is believed that Apple will have to pay the chip company around seven billion US dollars.
+Qualcomm shares have already increased by more than 20 percent, while Apple shares have fallen by half a percent.
+Whether this year's iPhone lineup will already be equipped with Qualcomm chips remains to be seen, of course – but Apple's 5G plans for iPhones should be easier to implement thanks to the agreement.